Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Spin Distribution

 We examine here the individual spin magnitudes and tilt distributions.
 Throughout this section, when referring to the parametric models, we also allow the merger rate and population parameters describing the most general mass model to vary (Model C, see Table~\ref{tab:mass_priors}).
 Changing the parameterization of the mass model does not significantly change our inferences about the spin distribution.
 However, to account for degeneracies between mass and spin that grow increasingly significant for longer, low-mass signals \citep{2013PhRvD..87b4035B}, we must consistently model the mass and spin distributions together.
 See Table~\ref{tab:spin_priors} for a summary of the models and priors used in this Section.

 The inferred distributions of spin magnitude are shown in Figure~\ref{fig:parametric_spin}.
 The top panel shows the PPD as well as the median and associated uncertainties on the spin magnitude inferred from the parametric Mixture model defined in Section~\ref{sec:spin_models} and using prior distributions shown in~\ref{tab:spin_priors}.
 It marginalizes over all other parameters, including the mass parameters in Model C, and the spin mixture fraction.
 We observe that spin distributions which decline with increasing magnitude are preferred.
 In terms of our Beta function parameterization --- $\mathbb{E}[a]$ and $\mathrm{Var}[a]$, defined in Equation~\ref{eq:beta_distr_params} --- these have mean spin $\mathbb{E}[a]<1/2$ or equivalently have $\beta_a>\alpha_a$, at posterior probability $\FRACBETAGTALPHAimrpNoSpinVTQuadB$.
 We find that 90\% of black hole spins in BBHs are less than $a \le \APPDimrpNoSpinVTQuadCboundninety$ from the PPD, and 50\% of black hole spins are less than $a \le \APPDimrpNoSpinVTQuadCboundfifty$.
 We find similar conclusions if both black hole spins are drawn from different distributions (i.e., 90\% of black hole spins on the more massive black hole are less than $\APRIMARYimrpNoSpinVTQuadBboundninety$).
-The observed distribution also necessarily has a peak, introduced in part by our choice of prior to avoid singularities in the Beta distributions (i.e., $p(a=0)=p(a=1)=0$ for almost all spin distributions).
-Based on extended analysis including a wider range of $\alpha_a$ and on the model selection calculations described in Appendix~\ref{sec:alt_spins}, we believe the data could support spin distributions more concentrated towards zero spin.
-The recovered spin distribution in the top panel of Figure~\ref{fig:parametric_spin} is driven by disfavoring large spins, which are difficult to reconcile with the observed population.
+When avoiding singular values in the spin magnitude model distribution, the distribution exhibits a peak structure, i.e., $p(a=0)=p(a=1)=0$.
+If allowed to capture the full range of model parameters including ``singular'' configurations, the support for small values of $a$ is more pronounced.
+However, this scenario forces a small --- and otherwise observationally unsupported --- uptick of probability mass at $a$ near maximal spins.
+In both cases, the recovered spin distribution in the top panel of Figure~\ref{fig:parametric_spin} is driven by favoring declining spin distributions, which are more compatible with the observed population.
+This conclusion is also consistent with the preference in Appendix~\ref{sec:alt_spins} for the very low spin magnitude model.